 Additionally, tenants have four years to dispute the handling of a security deposit.
 Here are a few security deposit mistakes to avoid.

 Compliance with Rent Control Ordinances and Policies

-It is the responsibility of the property manager to be aware of these things and ensure the property operates within the rules.
+It is the responsibility of the property manager to be aware of these regulations and ensure the property operates within the rules.